About us

 Executive Leadership

-James A. Shane, Senior Executive Vice President, CFO
+James A. Shane, Senior Executive Vice President, Chief Financial Officer

 Kyle Powell, Executive Vice President, Head of Oklahoma Lending